 The EGR cooler is located on the right side of the engine.
 The cooler receives and returns coolant through individual steel tubes.
 The upper tube connects the outlet side of the water pump to the cooler.
 The lower tube returns coolant to the inlet side of the pump.

 A hose attaches to the de-aeration port at the top of the cooler.
 This fitting allows air in the system to escape to the de-aeration tank.
-A drain plug is located on the bottom of the cooler.
-Refer to the Service Manual on ISIS for the proper procedure when servicing the cooling system.

 Aftertreatment Injector